 The Women’s Center strives to create an educational and professional environment that supports women and promotes gender equity.
 Our initiatives encourage students to explore gender as a critical component of their identities and experiences, from their interpersonal relationships to their postgraduate aspirations.
 We offer a range of opportunities, including discussion hours, workshops and enhanced student-faculty interactions.
 Some of our programs are designed as women-only spaces, but most of our initiatives are open to all members of our campus community.
 Come to the Women’s Center in Benson 314 to learn more or to make new connections at Wake Forest. womenscenter.wfu.edu

 At Wake Forest University, global learning experiences are an integral part of your education.
-Wake Forest has made global study and understanding a priority.
-As such, the Center for Global Programs and Studies is your on-campus resource to ensure that you incorporate international opportunities into your academic experience.
-We offer more than 30 Wake Forest–administered study abroad programs and can provide information on our many Affiliate program offerings.
-Our office supports all international students and scholars participating in programs at Wake Forest University.
-We strive to leverage our abroad, campus and outreach efforts to enhance our global campus community.
-Our goal is to provide the resources and support for all of our students, staff and faculty to succeed as global citizens, while creating a stronger global culture and perspective as a university.
-Visit us in Reynolda Hall 116, or online at global.wfu.edu.
+Wake Forest has made global study and cross-cultural understanding a priority.
+The Center for Global Programs and Studies is your on-campus resource to assist with incorporating global learning opportunities into your academic experience.
+We offer more than 30 Wake Forest-administered study abroad/away programs and can provide information on our many affiliate program offerings.
+The International Student and Scholar Services (ISSS) division of GPS supports all international students, faculty and staff participating in programs at Wake Forest University.
+We strive to leverage our abroad, campus and outreach efforts to enhance the global campus community.
+Our goal is to provide the resources and support for all WFU students, staff and faculty to develop as global citizens and create a global campus community.
+Visit us in Reynolda Hall 116. global.wfu.edu.